- LTL Freight is when you rent part of the cargo space in a transport truck rather than the whole truck bed

 LTL shipping is best for shipping small amounts of cargo on a flexible timeline.
 LTL shipping offers more flexible pricing than FTL shipping, but it is certainly slower.
 Weigh these tradeoffs as you consider how best to replenish your inventory.

+If you are looking for LTL shipping services for your growing business, please don't hesitate to reach out to our team of Easyship shipping experts.
 Easyship can connect you with a network of third-party logistics providers and fulfillment centers at no charge.
-You'll also be able to access discounted LTL freight rates up to 70% from top Freight carriers like FedEx and UPS if you book shipments through the Easyship platform.
+You'll also be able to access discounted rates of up to 91% off retail from top carriers like FedEx and UPS when booking package shipments

 Want to start saving with Easyship?
 Create your free Easyship account now.